wuzhengy/TAU/IP2.md

 IP2 is designed for "public key direct to public key" overlay communication.
 Thanks to the innovation of XOR distance to form up the local capture swarm network, the nodes are incentivated to share "public key to IP address" naming and relaying for restricted nodes, disregard of application types.

-On top of IP2, traditional TCP or UDP type of services could be rebuilt without worrying about static/dynamic, v4/v6, local/public, wifi/cellular types of IP1 addresses and their fluid firewall/NAT restrictions.
+On top of IP2, traditional TCP or UDP type of services could be rebuilt without worrying about static/dynamic, v4/v6, local/public, wifi/cellular types of IP1 addresses and their arbitrary address translation and filtering restrictions.
 This potentially reduces cost of operating IOT devices, as well.

 The technology stack includes "distributed routing vectors" for sending and capturing data, ED25519 assymetric encryption for premission-less and colision-free unique addressing, and pattern randomized transmission on UDP.
 TAU Cambridge provides an opensource C++ reference implementation libIP2 on github(...).